George Russell is a Formula 1® Driver for Mercedes-AMG Petronas Formula One Team, racing in his second season for the team for the 2023 season.

 In 2018, George made the step up to the FIA Formula 2 Championship with ART Grand Prix, while also juggling his duties as Mercedes-AMG Petronas Motorsport Reserve Driver.

-In F2, Russell has amassed more victories than any other driver, as well as the most pole positions, laps led and total amount of podiums - despite multiple unreliability issues.
+Russell amassed more victories than any other driver in Formula 2, as well as the most pole positions, laps led and total amount of podiums - despite multiple unreliability issues.